Coolamon

 Coolamon has a typical household mix, with a higher-than-average median household size

-Family households constitute 73.5% of all households, including 28.6% couples with children, 32.6% couples without children, and 11.1% single parent families.
-Non-family households account for the remaining 26.5%, with lone person households at 25.0% and group households comprising 1.9%.
-The median household size is 2.5 people, larger than the Rest of NSW average of 2.4.
+Family households account for 73.5% of all households, including 28.6% couples with children, 32.6% couples without children, and 11.1% single parent families.
+Non-family households make up the remaining 26.5%, with lone person households at 25.0% and group households comprising 1.9% of the total.
+The median household size is 2.5 people, larger than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households